 Drawing and ornithology learning community returns to WVC spring quarter

-Wenatchee Valley College will once again offer a drawing and ornithology learning community during spring quarter.
+Wenatchee Valley College will once again offer a drawing and ornithology learning community this spring quarter.

 The class is taught by WVC Art faculty member Scott Bailey and biology faculty member Dr. Dan Stephens.